top of page

 web plantalia.png

 Drawing from these insights, Sylva Bird shifts the meditation from the endangered plant species to the feral birds.
 Rather than being reconstructed endangered species, they are simply unsolicited birds algorithmically generated.
 They are not restorations of a lost past nor speculative projections of an imagined future.
 They are presences unto themselves, unclassifiable, inhabiting the blurred territories between nature and artifice, between memory and invention.
 Like feral trees, they unsettle the human impulse toward categorization and mastery, embodying instead an ecology of uncertainty, rupture, and continual metamorphosis.
 Life that resists frames: it leaks, mutates, proliferates beyond taxonomies and archives.
-Sylva Bird embraces this ungovernability, proposing not a restorative nostalgia but an ethic of cohabitation with the hybrid, the unpredictable, and the indeterminate.
-They propose a different way of being, one that welcomes complexity, acknowledges dissonance, and moves beyond the fantasy of purity.
-Their presence carries not only wings but syntax, reviving a forgotten language of coexistence, ambiguity, and transformation.
+Sylva Bird embraces this ungovernability and proposes a different way of being, one that welcomes complexity, acknowledges dissonance, and moves beyond the fantasy of purity.
+Indeed Sylva Bird shares with Matthew Battles’s book Tree a commitment to rejecting ideals of purity, resisting the allure of simplistic binaries, and inhabiting the dense, generative spaces where life persists in ways both unforeseen and uncontainable.
+Sylva Bird embraces this ferality as a form of vitality, resisting purity, taxonomy, and control while proposing an ethic of coexistence with hybrid, unpredictable, and indeterminate forms of life.

 [i] Matthew Battles, tree, Object Lessons (Bloomsbury Academic, 2017)